 The Master of Arts in Political Science is a one year program for full time students that emphasizes the development of strong research skills.
 MA students in our program have access to an excellent research library, can choose from a wide range of high quality graduate courses, and can expect a high degree of interpersonal contact with their instructors, supervisors and fellow students.
-In the required course on ‘Scope and Methods in Political Science’, students explicitly focus on the various ways of doing political research.
+In the required course, students explicitly focus on the various ways of doing political research.
 Shared office space is provided to all our MA students, who are mentored throughout their teaching assistantships, learning important practical skills necessary to teach.

 Many of our graduates go on to higher degrees including the PhD in Political Science, Law, teaching or work in the public or private sector.
 As well as keeping training and skills current, a graduate degree increases eligibility for future career advancement.

 - Canadian Politics

 - International Relations

 - Political Theory

 Our full-time MA program takes one calendar year (three terms) to complete, September admission only.
 You do not need to obtain a supervisor prior to admission.
 There are two ways to complete the requirements.